ImperialCollegeLondon/Visual2/README.md

 ## Reinstalling compiler and libraries

 The code requires a global installation of `dotnet` and `node`/`npm`.
 This does not need changing and is unlikely to cause trouble.
+Later versions of dotnet SDK or node can usually be installed without trouble

 All the dependencies are local and installed by yarn (node modules) or dotnet (dotnet assemblies).

 WARNING: `dotnet` assemblies are cached locally at machine level by dotnet.
 This sometimes goes wrong leading to strange compilation errors.
 It can be cured very simply by clearing the `dotnet` assembly caches, which is done in `setup.bat`.